vladfatu/project-continuous-control-udacity/Report.md

 - #### Network architecture

 DDPG contains 2 networks, an Actor and a Critic.
-- actor:
+- Actor:
-The input to the actor network has 33 dimensions and contains the position, rotation, velocity, and angular velocities of the arm.
+The input to the Actor network has 33 dimensions and contains the position, rotation, velocity, and angular velocities of the arm.
 This is followed by 2 hidden Linear Layers of size 128 activated by a RELU activation function.
 The output has a size of 4 and is activated by a tanh activation function.
-- critic:
+- Critic:
-The input to the critic network has the same 33 dimensions as the Actor network.
+The input to the Critic network has the same 33 dimensions as the Actor network.
 This is followed by a hidden Linear Layer of size 128 activated by a RELU activation function.
 Next, there is another hidden Linear Layer of size 132(128 from the previous layer + 4, the action provided by the Actor network).
 This layer is also activated by a relu activation function.
 Finally, the output has a size of 1.

 - #### Hyperparameters